 - I-Corps Sites: The Site program facilitates academic institutions in taking technology projects to commercialization directly or become an I-Corp National Project Team applicant.
 The Sites program also provides this same opportunity to individuals across the state of Missouri.
-In addition, the Site Program provides infrastructure, advice, resources, networking opportunities, training and modest funding (maximum of $3,000) to teams and an introduction to the I-Corps curriculum.
+In addition, the Site Program provides infrastructure, advice, resources, networking opportunities, training and modest funding to teams and an introduction to the I-Corps curriculum.

 With support from experienced mentors, teams will learn about entrepreneurship and explore the transition from their ideas/projects to the marketplace.
 Upon completion of the I-Corps Site program, participants are eligible to apply for the NSF I-Corps Team program (an intensive 7-week NSF training with the opportunity to be awarded a $50,000 grant).